-To address sustainable development broadly including the topic of carbon emissions, LNGL reviewed programs used globally, including Global Reporting Initiative (GRI), formerly the Carbon Disclosure Project (CDP), Climate Disclosure Standards Board (CDSB), and Task Force on Climate-related Financial Disclosures (TCFD).
-LNGL is currently in the development stage, with no operating assets and consequently most of these global programs do not align closely with our activities.
-Based on our review, we have selected the United Nations Division for Sustainable Development Goals (DSGS) program as the framework for our current sustainability activities.
+To address sustainable development broadly including the topic of carbon emissions, LNGL reviewed programs used globally, including Global Reporting Initiative (GRI), formerly the Carbon Disclosure Project (CDP), Climate Disclosure Standards Board (CDSB), Sustainability Accounting Standards Board (SASB), International Integrated Reporting Council (IIRC) and Task Force on Climate-related Financial Disclosures (TCFD).
+LNGL is currently in the development stage, with no operating assets and consequently most of these global programs do not align closely with our activities as LNGL has no emissions to report presently.
+Based on our review, we have selected the United Nations Sustainable Development Goals (SDG) as the framework for our current sustainability activities.
+As LNGL moves from the development phase into project delivery and subsequent operations, we will revisit our reporting profile and standards applied including statutory obligations in our operating locations.

 The United Nations (UN) identifies Sustainable Development as, "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
-To this end, in September 2015, the UN adopted a set of 17 specific Sustainable Development Goals (SDG's) with a target of achieving them by the year 2030.
+To this end, in September 2015, the UN adopted a set of 17 specific SDG's with a target of achieving them by the year 2030.